 WNCC baseball sweeps doubleheader

-The Western Nevada Community College baseball team kept pace in the Scenic West Conference race by sweeping a doublheader at Colorado Northwestern on Friday.
+The Western Nevada Community College baseball team took care of business on Friday by sweeping a doubleheader at Colorado Northwestern Community College.

 WNCC won the opener 11-0 and the nightcap 6-0.
 Cole Rohrbough and Jeremy Joustra combined to allow just one hit in the opener that was called after five innings due to the mercy rule and Justin Garcia and Chris Rickey combined to allow two hits in the nightcap.

 The Wildcats (15-12-1, 9-5) will play another doubleheader today against the Scenic West Athletic Conference’s weakest team.
 WNCC coach D.J.
 Whittemore said he’s not taking anything for granted.
 “In a seven-inning game you’re scared to death,” he said.

 In the nightcap, the game was tied 0-0 until the Wildcats took a 2-0 lead in the fourth inning.
 But in the the bottom of the fourth, Colorado Northwestern had runners at first and third with no outs.

 Garcia, though, picked off the runner at first.
 WNCC got the runner into a rundown and Kyle Bondurant was able to tag him out.
 Bondurant was then able to throw home to cut down the runner from third trying to score to complete the 1-4-2 double play.
 “That was pretty nice,” Whittemore said.

 Colorado Northwestern also loaded the bases in the seventh before Rickey was able to escape the jam.